punit170/DSL-for-LogicGate-designers/README.md

 ```

    + In addition to the features that exist in a concrete class, an abstract class can accommodate abstract methods which do not need definitions.
+   + `AbstractMethod` constructs should be used inside `AbstractClassDef` and `InterfaceDef` to define abstract method names.
+Parameters will be given while defining a concrete method by the class that inherits corresponding abstract method.
    + Concrete classes that extend an abstract class need to provide definitions for the inherited abstract methods.

       ###### Example